Manage WAF Security Policies

 }

-When publishing an NGINX configuration that references a security policy, the Instance Manager REST APIs can provide further details about the status of the configuration publications.
+When publishing an NGINX configuration that references a security policy and secuity log profile, the Instance Manager REST APIs can provide further details about the status of the configuration publications.
 To access this information, use the Instance Manager API endpoints and method as indicated.

 To retrieve the details for the different configuration publication statuses for a particular security policy, send an HTTP GET